ranjodh-kaur/dillinger_Mobile/Question/Question Unit 2. Android Development Environment.md

 Broadcast Receiver → Notifies user when order status updates (accepted, out for delivery).
 Together, they ensure a seamless ordering experience.

-5. Android Activity and Service Lifecycle
+**5. Android Activity and Service Lifecycle**

-Q9.
-Evaluate the challenges developers face when managing the Activity lifecycle during screen rotation and multitasking.
+Q9. **Evaluate the challenges developers face when managing the Activity lifecycle during screen rotation and multitasking.**

 Solution: